Ilian Vassilev

 following which he became Chairman of Deloitte in Bulgaria.
 At present he is Managing Partner of his own consulting company Innovative Energy Solutions.
 He is Chairman of the Reform Union Club (RUC) and Honorary Chair of the Bulgarian Economic Forum since its Foundation in 1997.
 Ilian Vassilev also coordinates the Sofia Business School, a joint undertaking of the RUC and the New Bulgarian University.
 He has served as advisor on energy related matters to succeeding Bulgarian governments and appears as a regular energy security commentator for western news outlets, including the Financial Times, Reuters, and others.
+He is also Chairman of the Board of the Alternatives and Analyses Foundation and producer of the Alternativata TV programme.
+He has been blacklisted to enter Russia in 2015 as one of the 89 European citizens.

 Energy security activism

 Since leaving Deloitte in 2011 to found his own management consulting company, Innovative Energy Solutions, Vassilev has been an outspoken energy security activist, supporting the development of shale gas fields in Bulgaria, construction of the Nabucco pipeline project, and commentator regarding the viability of the Belene NPP, and the South Stream project.